-Manifesto Café is a social enterprise market and café located in the Skid Row neighborhood of Downtown Los Angeles that serves over 50% healthy products.
-The company serves an original menu of Los Angelino-themed artisan sandwiches & beverages, as well as fair trade coffee, teas, produce, healthy snacks and pre-packaged meals - all sourced from local, socially-conscious small businesses.
+Manifesto Café is a social enterprise market and café located in Hermon, a city in Northeastern Los Angeles that serves healthy products.
+The "social cafénterprise" serves an original menu of Los Angelino-themed artisan sandwiches & beverages, as well as fair trade coffee, teas, produce, healthy snacks and pre-packaged meals - all sourced from local, socially-conscious small businesses.

 With careful planning, our ultimate goal is to open cafés and markets in other communities, including Skid Row.
 Why Skid Row?
 Why not.
 Skid Row is a historically disinvested area of Los Angeles that looms in the shadow of downtown's rejuvination.
 As a food desert, there is an opportunity to bring healthy food to the area while changing the landscape for the residents and visitors.
-We invest in Skid Row and bring the benefits directly back to the residents.
+We want to invest in Skid Row and other communities and bring the benefits directly back to the residents.

 The name "manifesto" implies that the café itself is a public declaration to create such an environment - where neighborhoods collide under one roof to discuss, to manifest and to create over wholesome food and beverage.

 "Social Cafénterprise" is a term we coined as we were developing the philosophy for our business.
 We believe it is a clever combination of "social enterprise" and "cafe" that defines our business in one phrase.

 Manifesto's founders are comprised of nonprofit practitioners, a social entrepreneur and an architect with a penchant for green and sustainable design.
 When we first sat at the table to discuss how we wanted to run our business we envisioned two overarching objectives; become a community resource and bring healthy & fresh food access to a "food desert".

-The idea of bringing a social enterprise café to Skid Row resonated with us.
+The idea of bringing a social enterprise café to communities across Los Angeles resonated with us.
 Our backgrounds and careers all demonstrate that we have an interest beyond profits.
 A socially-responsible business just made sense.
 Not only could we fulfill our objectives, but we would also satisfy our enterpreneurial gusto.
 As a social enterprise café we can do good and serve good food, which is good business.